Women in the Soviet–Afghan War: Women's legal rights

 During the war, the Soviet-backed government made a number of attempts to modernise the situation of women's rights in Afghanistan, including granting equal employment rights and mandating education for girls.
 By 1988, women made up 40 percent of the doctors and 60 percent of the teachers at Kabul University; 440,000 female students were enrolled in different educational institutions and 80,000 more in literacy programs.
+According to Arline Lederman, "The Soviet invasion of Afghanistan, devastating though it was, brought further positive evolution to the public Afghan woman.
+Veils in urban areas were almost completely gone, jobs for women were mostly open, and equality for women was frequently presumed and certainly stated."
+According to Kenneth Katzman of the Congressional Research Service, during the Soviet occupation of Afghanistan, "there were few, if any, official limitations on women's rights, although areas outside Soviet/Afghan government control saw substantial adherence to Islamic customs."